 Juu 10 Optical Temperature Sensor Manufacturers

-2. Teknolojia za FISO (Canada)
+2. Teknolojia ya FISO (Kanada)

-FISO manufactures fiber optic sensors for medical and industrial applications utilizing Fabry-Perot interferometric and fluorescence-based measurement principles.
+TAMAA manufactures fiber optic sensors for medical and industrial applications utilizing Fabry-Perot interferometric and fluorescence-based measurement principles.
 Their systems serve MRI-compatible temperature monitoring, minimally invasive surgical instruments, and high-voltage electrical equipment with multi-point measurement capabilities.

-4. Ubunifu wa Luna (USA)
+4. Ubunifu wa Luna (Marekani)

 5. Optris (Ujerumani)